MatteuSan/himig/specs/foundation/structure/layout.md

 slug: /foundation/structure/layout
 ---
 # Layout
 Layout defines the static behavior of an element in an interface.
-Gaia uses layout to organize content in an interface.
+Himig uses layout to organize content in an interface.

 ## Grid
-Gaia uses the 12-column grid system to cover all use cases for layout on multiple devices.
+Himig uses the 12-column grid system to cover all use cases for layout on multiple devices.

 Read more about this layout system [here](https://material.io/design/layout/responsive-layout-grid.html).